saucelabs/sauce-school/README.md

 #### More on [markdown here](https://docs.google.com/document/d/1C7CunszYBCTAgzwYbDdtHS7yjwLEYQJuvKVC2ff4MZY/edit?usp=sharing)

 ### 8. Serve it Locally
- To serve it up locally, ensure you are in `site` folder:
+ To serve it up locally, ensure you are in `site` folder and run the command:

 ```
 gulp serve
 ```